aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 Main characters usually get a tremendous amount of votes compared to characters who don't.
-While many players of the series love them, I decided to perform the rest of the analysis with units who have 6000 or less votes since this includes 211 of the 264 data points.
+While many players of the series love them, I decided to perform the rest of the analysis with units who have 6000 or less votes since this still includes 211 of the 264 data points.

 Compare: